-A KHS internship program helps undergraduate and graduate students gain valuable experience and preparation for careers related to history and cultural preservation.
+A KHS internship program helps you gain valuable experience and prepare for careers related to history and cultural preservation.
 Internships help familiarize students with the realities of career paths, make professional contacts and build resumes.

 So roll up your sleeves and become a part of our team!

 School Programs: Fall 2014/Spring 2015 Unpaid Internship